A Survey on Multi-modal Summarization: Organization of existing work

 \section{Organization of existing work}

 Different attempts have been made to solve the MMS task, and thus it is important to categorize the existing works to get a better understanding of the task.
-We categorize the prior works into three broad categories, depending upon the variations in input, output and model architecture.
-We have also illustrated these categorizations with a pictorial representation (Figure \ref{fig1}) and provided a comprehensive study in Table \ref{tab:categ} (note that if some classifications are not marked in the table, then either the information about that category was not present, or is not applicable.).
+We categorize the prior works into three broad categories, depending upon encoding the input, the model architecture, and decoding the output.
+We have also illustrated these categorizations through a generic model diagram in Figure \ref{fig:model_generic}.
+A detailed pictorial representation of the taxonomy is shown in Figure \ref{fig1} and a comprehensive study is provided in Table \ref{tab:categ} (note that if some classifications are not marked in the table, then either the information about that category was not present, or is not applicable.).